Shopify/hydrogen-v1/docs/framework/cache.md

 {% endcodeblock %}

 Full-page caching is powered completely by [`cache-control` headers on the Hydrogen response](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).
-This means the network edge as well as the user’s browser is responsible managing full-page cache.

-> Note:
-> Oxygen caches HTML responses from Hydrogen at the network edge.
-However, your hosting provider or CDN might not cache HTML responses by default.
-Make sure to consult with your individual provider to enable HTML caching for your Hydrogen storefront.
+By default, full-page caching is turn on as long as there is a `cache` available.

 ## Related hooks